buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/PropertySets/Pset_MechanicalPanelOutOfPlane.md

 # Pset_MechanicalPanelOutOfPlane

-Properties for Mechanica lPanels Out Of Plane.
+Properties for Mechanica lPanels Out Of Plane.<!-- end of definition -->

 ## Comments